 If you're wondering whether you need insurance before moving, remember that no matter how careful you are in choosing movers, accidents can happen.
-Boxes can be bumped or dropped or shifted during transit and no amount of research will guarantee the safe arrival of your goods.
+Boxes can be bumped or dropped or shifted during transit, and no amount of research will guarantee the safe arrival of your goods.
 What can be controlled is how effective your moving company is at resolving claims and making sure you're adequately covered should an accident occur.

 Making a Claim

-Let me mention up front, in case you don't get to the end of this article, that if you need to make a claim, before you sign the inventory sheet, report the facts in detail on the original inventory sheet.
+Let me mention up front, in case you don't get to the end of this article, that if you need to make a claim before you sign the inventory sheet, report the facts in detail on the original inventory sheet.
 If you notice damage after unpacking, a claim must be filed within nine months after delivery.
 The mover must acknowledge receipt of your claim within 30 days and must deny or make an offer within 120 days of receipt of your claim.

 What is Valuation?

 First, it's good to know that most moving companies automatically provide "valuation" not insurance.
 Valuation is the predetermined limit of liability as stated on the moving contract or bill of lading.
-This is automatically part of the contract with no extra cost.
+It is automatically part of the contract with no extra cost.
 In most cases, valuation has no relationship to the actual value of your goods.